In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 You give it input, it performs a hidden set of steps, and then it returns a result.

-So if we compare a function to a microwave, the food, time, and heating mode are the input values.
+If we compare a function to a microwave, the food, time, and heating mode are the input values.
 The warm food is the returned result.
-And the internal heating process is the program logic inside the function.
+The internal heating process is the program logic inside the function.

 If we connect this idea to the concepts we already learned, it becomes even clearer.